 1. Have your child stand with arms stretched out.
 Measure from wrist to wrist across your child’s back, then from shoulder blades to mid-thigh.
 Cut white felt to these measurements.

 2. Lay felt out flat.
-On each end of “book,” glue gold bias tape to edge of length of felt.
+On each end of the “book,” glue gold bias tape to the edge of the length of felt.
 Run a second layer of bias tape slightly overlapping the first, and a third slightly overlapping the second.
-Measure 6″ from top of book and write “spells” with black magic marker.
+Measure 6″ from the top of the book and write “spells” with a black magic marker.
 Use glitter glue to color titles of your spells; let glue dry overnight.
 Stick lizards where you desire.

-3. Stick one side of Velcro onto top edge of book.
-Stick 1″ pieces of other side of Velcro to back of arms of leotard.
-Have child get into leotard.
-Attach book to her back with Velcro.
+3. Stick one side of Velcro onto the top edge of the book.
+Stick 1″ pieces of the other side of Velcro to the back of the arms of the leotard.
+Have a child get into a leotard.
+Attach the book to her back with Velcro.

 Witches’ Cauldron costume

 YOU’LL NEED • Measuring tape • Scissors Cardboard • Glue gun • Serrated knife • 1 yard water-print fabric • 1½ yards black felt • ¼ yard orange felt • Yellow felt square • Red felt square • Needle, black thread • 1 yd ½” elastic • Safety pin • Plastic frogs, lizards, bones, eyeballs • 1″ and 1½” styrofoam balls • Poly-Fil • Newspaper or tissue paper • Black shirt • Black pants